-a) Every Post-Graduate programme will have a curriculum with syllabi consisting of (i) Core courses, (ii) Elective Courses, (iii) Open Elective courses and (iv) Project work.
+a) Every Post-Graduate programme will have a curriculum with syllabi consisting of (i) Core courses, (ii) Elective Courses, (iii) Open Elective courses (iv) Project work (v) Laboratory / Studio and the flexible curriculum system is applicable for all the PG programmes (M.Tech.
+M.Arch.
+M.Sc., MCA, MBA).

+Amendments: Resolution 36/SENATE/2017/6

-- b) The programmes will also include laboratory, seminars, and industrial training as prescribed by the respective Boards of Studies in the curriculum and syllabi and approved by the Senate. - c) Each course is normally assigned a certain number of credits as follows: - 1 credit per lecture hour per week - 1 credit per tutorial hour per week - 1 credit per 2 or 3 hours of laboratory practice d) The curriculum for all the Post-Graduate programmes shall be drawn such that the minimum total number of credits for the successful completion of the programme will be as given in Table 3.
+b) The programmes will also include laboratory, seminars, design studio and industrial training as prescribed by the respective Boards of Studies in the curriculum and syllabi and approved by the Senate.

+A Pass/ Fail can be awarded in case of Internship, which is being offered to M. Tech.
+Scholars c) Each course is normally assigned a certain number of credits as follows:

+Addendum: Resolution 37/SENATE/2017/8(C)

+1 credit per lecture hour per week

+1 credit per tutorial hour per week

+1 credit per 2 or 3 hours of laboratory practice